 This checklist applies to every sandwich type.
 The core principle is the same: match the cheese to the temperature and let it do its job without rushing the heat.

 Between sandwich sessions, store your cheese blocks properly.
-Our cheese storage guide covers wrapping methods for semi-firm sandwich cheeses like Swiss, provolone, and cheddar that keep them fresh for weeks.
+Paper-wrapped storage keeps semi-firm sandwich cheeses like Swiss, provolone, and cheddar fresh for weeks.

 Best Cheese for Sandwiches FAQ